Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 #### /fapi/v1/openOrders (GET)

-open orders
+Open orders

-Speed limit rules:
-Obtain open contract, the user's current order
+retrieve all open order in a contract name.

 ###### Parameters